PowerShell/TextUtility/README.md

 This module is a collection of cmdlets for working with text content.

+> Please note that this module has been archived and is no longer actively maintained.
+> Feel free to fork it if you'd like!

 ## Compare-Text

 This cmdlet compares two text strings using [diff-match-patch](https://github.com/google/diff-match-patch).